Transaction processing system: Batch processing

 Batch processing is execution of a series of programs (jobs) on a computer without manual intervention.
 Several transactions, called a batch are collected and processed at the same time.
 The results of each transaction are not immediately available when the transaction is being entered; there is a time delay.

 Real-time processing

 "Real time systems attempt to guarantee an appropriate response to a stimulus or request quickly enough to affect the conditions that caused the stimulus."
 Each transaction in realtime processing is unique; it is not part of a group of transactions.

 Transaction processing

-A Transaction Processing System (TPS) is a type of information system that collects, stores, modifies and retrieves the data transactions of an enterprise.
-Transaction processing systems also attempt to provide predictable response times to requests, although this is not as critical as for real-time systems.
+A Transaction Processing System (TPS) is an information system that collects, stores, modifies, and retrieves the data transactions of an enterprise.
+Transaction processing systems also attempt to provide predictable response times to requests, although this is not as critical as real-time systems.
 Rather than allowing the user to run arbitrary programs as time-sharing, transaction processing allows only predefined, structured transactions.
-Each transaction is usually short duration and the processing activity for each transaction is programmed in advance.
+Each transaction is usually short, and each transaction's processing activity is programmed in advance.
+It is an MIS model.